-- Staff will seek to incorporate relevant and material ESG considerations into LACERS' investment due diligence, decision-making, and monitoring processes for all of its external managers.
+Staff will seek to incorporate relevant and material ESG considerations into LACERS' investment due diligence, decision-making, and monitoring processes for all of its external managers.
 Investment recommendations consider the manager's ESG policies and practices, focusing on the risks, opportunities, and standards relevant to the investment under consideration.
-LACERS' Investment Consultants will be directed to include relevant ESG commentaries in their independent diligence documentation. - LACERS will support development of ESG-related tools, metrics, and analyses; investment service providers (such as financial analysts, consultants, brokers, research firms, or rating companies) are encouraged to integrate ESG factors into evolving research and analysis.
+LACERS' Investment Consultants will be directed to include relevant ESG commentaries in their independent diligence documentation.

-9 L.A.
+&lt;sup>10 L.A.
 Charter § 1106(d); Cal.
 Const.
 Art.
 XVI, §17(d).